SeaForeEx/HoldMyComics-Client/README-ExAPI.md

 <img width="478" alt="Screen Shot 2023-09-05 at 8 17 02 PM" src="https://github.com/SeaForeEx/HoldMyComics-Client/assets/113273122/28e592ca-5c8c-41ac-bca5-1d07f68d3569">

-<p>The rest of the code is same old same old, serializing the data to return to the Front End API call.</p>
+<p>The rest of the code is the same old same old, serializing the data to return to the Front End API call.</p>

 <p>Again, since my Back End did all the lifting for fetching the External API data and conforming it to the fields in my Book Model, I was able to keep my Front End Promise for getting all books the same as they were for MVP.</p>